-1.A.8 The Major Intrinsic Protein (MIP) Family
+1.A.8 The Major Intrinsic Aquaporin Protein, (MIP) Family

 Zardoya and Villalba (2001) have conducted phylogenetic analyses of the MIP family, analyzing 153 homologues.
 They divided the proteins into six major 'paralogous' groups: (1) GLPs, or glycerol-transporting channel proteins, which include mammalian AQP3, AQP7, and AQP9, several nematode paralogues, a yeast paralogue, and Escherichia coli GLP; (2) AQPs, or aquaporins, which include metazoan AQP0, AQP1, AQP2, AQP4, AQP5, and AQP6; (3) PIPs, or plasma membrane intrinsic proteins of plants, which include PIP1 and PIP2; (4) TIPs, or tonoplast intrinsic proteins of plants, which include αTIP, γTIP, and δTIP; (5) NODs, or nodulins of plants; and (6) AQP8s, or metazoan aquaporin 8 proteins.
 Of these groups, AQPs, PIPs, and TIPs cluster together as noted above.
 Wild and domesticated olive species have 52 and 79 genes encoding full-length AQP sequences, respectively (Faize et al. 2020).
 They fall into five established subfamilies: PIP, TIP, NIP, SIP, and XIP and their substrate specificities and cellular localizations were predicted (Faize et al. 2020).
 AQPs' selectivities are not exclusively shaped by pore-lining residues but are also determined by the relative arrangement of transmembrane helices (Gössweiner-Mohr et al. 2022).
 Aquaporins in astrocytes have been reviewed (Zhou et al. 2022).
 The diverse range of substrates conducted by aquaporin family members, particularly those of human origin, have been reviewed (Sachdeva et al. 2022), and current knowledge of the AQP interactomes and the molecular basis and functional significance of these protein-protein interactions in health and diseases have also been reviewed (Törnroth-Horsefield et al. 2022).
 Aquaporins in the digestive system have similarly been reviewed (Ye et al. 2023).
 Their functions and mechanisms have also been reviewed (Calamita 2023).

 Several reports of MIP family proteins transporting ions may or may not be physiologically significant.
 For example, the influx of arsenite and antimonite via the Fps1 protein into yeast cells is well documented (Wysocki et al., 2001).
 Similarly, these compounds are taken up via aquaporins in Leishmania (Gourbal et al., 2004).
 Moreover, AQP6 of renal epithelia have been reported to transport anions at low pH (Yasui et al., 1999).
 Demonstration of the involvement of the cyanobacterial channel protein (TC #1.A.8.4.1) in copper homeostasis suggests that it may transport Cu2+.
 Finally, Yang et al. (2005) showed that arsenite exists the Mesorhizobium meliloti cell by downhill movement through AqpS (1.A.8.15.1).
 The physiological functions of many MIP family proteins are unknown.
 Differential expression of aquaporin genes and the influence of environmental hypertonicity on their expression in juveniles of air-breathing stinging catfish (Heteropneustes fossilis) has been examined (Chutia et al. 2022).
 The results show that AQPs play crucial roles in maintaining the water and ionic balances under anisotonic conditions, even at the early developmental stages of stinging catfish.
 In humans, AQP1 is present in myoepithelial cells and in endothelial cells of small blood vessels; AQP3 shows basolateral plasmamembrane localization in glandular endpieces, and AQP5 is localized at the apical cytomembrane in serous and mucous glandular cells and at the lateral membrane in serous cells (Stoeckelhuber et al. 2023).

 MIP family channels consist of homotetramers (e.g., GlpF of E. coli; TC #1.A.8.1.1, AqpZ of E. coli; TC #1.A.8.3.1, and MIP or Aqp0 of Bos taurus; TC #1.A.8.8.1).
 Each subunit spans the membrane six times as putative α-helices and arose from a 3-spanner-encoding genetic element by a tandem, intragenic duplication event.
 The two halves of the proteins are therefore of opposite orientation in the membrane.
 However, a well-conserved region between TMSs 2 and 3 and TMSs 5 and 6 dip into the membrane, each loop forming a half TMS.
 A voltage-related gating mechanism involving the conserved arginine of the channel's main constriction was captured for human aquaporins through molecular dynamics studies.
 Mom et al. 2020 showed that this voltage-gating is probably conserved among members of this family and that the underlying mechanism may explain part of plant AQPs diversity when contextualized to high ionic concentrations provoked by drought.

 The crystal structure of the glycerol facilitator of E. coli was solved at 2.2 Å resolution (Fu et al., 2000).
 Glycerol molecules line up in single file within the amphipathic channel.
 In the narrow selectivity filter of the channel, the glycerol alkyl backbone is wedged against a hydrophobic corner, and successive hydroxyl groups form hydrogen bonds with a pair of acceptor and donor atoms.
 The two conserved D-P-A motifs in the loops between TMSs 2 and 3 and TMSs 5 and 6 form the interface between the two duplicated halves of each subunit.
 Thus each half of the protein forms 3.5 TMSs surrounding the channel.
 The structure explains why GlpF is selectively permeable to straight chain carbohydrates, and why water and ions are excluded.
 Aquaporin-1 (AQP1) and the bacterial glycerol facilitator, GlpF can transport O2, CO2, NH3, glycerol, urea, and water to varying degrees.
 For small solutes permeating through AQP1, a remarkable anticorrelation between permeability and solute hydrophobicity was observed whereas the opposite trend was observed for permeation through the membrane (Hub and Groot, 2008).
 AQP1 is thus a selective filter for small polar solutes, whereas GlpF is highly permeable to small solutes and less permeable to larger solutes.

 Aquaporin-1 (Aqp1) from the human red blood cell has been solved by x-ray crystallography to 3.8 Å resolution (Murata et al., 2000).
 The aqueous pathway is lined with conserved hydrophobic residues that permit rapid water transport.
 Water selectivity is due to a constriction of the inner pore diameter to about 3 Å over the span of a single residue, superficially similar to that in the glycerol facilitator of E. coli.
 The role of aquaporins in corneal healing post chemical injury has been described (Bhend et al. 2023).

 AqpZ, a homotetramer (tAqpZ) of four water-conducting channels that facilitate rapid water movements across the plasma membrane of E. coli, has been solved to 3.2 Å resolution.
 All channel-lining residues in the four monomeric channels are found orientated in nearly identical positions with one marked exception at the narrowest channel constriction, where the side chain of a conserved Arg-189 adopts two distinct conformational orientations.
 In one of the four monomers, the guanidino group of Arg-189 points toward the periplasmic vestibule, opening up the constriction to accommodate the binding of a water molecule through a tridentate H-bond.
 In the other three monomers, the Arg-189 guanidino group bends over to form an H-bond with carbonyl oxygen of Thr-183 occluding the channel.
 Therefore, the tAqpZ structure reveals two distinct Arg-189 conformations associated with water permeation through the channel constrictions.
 Alternating between the two Arg-189 conformations disrupts continuous flow of water, thus regulating the open probability of the water pore.
 Further, the difference in Arg-189 displacements is correlated with a strong electron density found between the first transmembrane helices of two open channels, suggesting that the observed Arg-189 conformations are stabilized by asymmetrical subunit interactions in tAqpZ (Jiang et al., 2006).